Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim

 \section{Conclusion}

-The work presented a comprehensive analysis of models for detecting check-worthy claims.
-Two types of models were compared: fine-tuned and exLLM.
-The work showed that it was not possible to clearly determine if bigger is better because for these two types of analyzed models the best results were at a very similar level.
-It was shown that through fine tuning better (but only slightly) results were obtained than for the best exLLM, i.e. GPT4.0.
-The fine-tuning methods required careful preparation of data, which was time-consuming and constituted an additional challenge compared to exLLMs, which obtained relatively high results without the fine-tuning.
+This work presents a comprehensive analysis of models for detecting check-worthy claims.
+We compared two types of models: fine-tuned language models and Large Language Models (LLMs).
+We demonstrate that it was challenging to conclusively determine whether the model size significantly influences performance.
+This conclusion was backed by the fact, that for the two types of models analyzed in this paper, the best results were very similar.
+We demonstrate that, through fine-tuning, better results (though only slightly better) can be obtained than from the best LLM, i.e., GPT4.0.
+However, fine-tuning methods necessitated meticulous data preparation, proving time-consuming and posing an additional challenge compared to equally accurate LLMs.

-Future work will refer to in-context learning models and will focus on analyzing the impact of the prompt engineering approach on the results and will involve fine-tuning of the in-context learning models on datasets and instructions related to check-worthy claims.
+Future work will refer to in-context learning models and will focus on analyzing the impact of the prompt engineering.
+It will also involve fine-tuning of the in-context learning models on datasets and instructions related to check-worthy claims.